RuqiBai/CMP-Rebuttal/README.md

 Dear Reviewers, this is an anonymous Git Repo for CMP Rebuttal.
-In this anonymous link, we include additional results
+In this anonymous link, we include additional results.
 # Report
 Here we report the extra experiments.
 ## 1. ColoredMNIST